sulaimanmugahed/Ramsha-Framework/README.md

 # Ramsha-Framework

-A modular .NET framework inspired by ABP Framework, designed for building scalable and maintainable applications with dependency injection, modularity, and extensibility.
+A modular .NET framework , designed for building scalable and maintainable applications with  modularity, and extensibility.

 ## Prerequisites